ibpdas/valueline/README.md

 Public sector leaders care about outcomes, but the path from data work to real impact is often unclear.

-**ValueLine** makes that line of sight visible by showing how foundational fixes → strengthen system maturity → unlock organisational value.
+**ValueLine** makes that line of sight visible by showing how foundational fixes strengthen system maturity and ultimately create organisational value.

 It was developed after years of seeing teams diver essential data work yet struggle to explain how and when that work would translate into real results.

 **ValueLine helps leaders:**
 - identify the conditions and decisions that truly drive value
-- securd buy-in and support with a clear, plain English line of sight from foundations → maturity → impact
+- secure buy-in and support with a clear, plain English line of sight from foundations → maturity → impact
 - surface the constraints, dependencies and trade offs that shape the path to value

 It shifts conversations from **"Why is value slow?”** to **“What must change now, next and later to unlock value?”**